MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-protect-apps.md

 The available configuration parameters are ultimately decided by the developers of the app.
 Documentation from the application vendor should be reviewed to see if an app supports configuration and what configurations are available.
 For some applications, Intune will populate the available configuration settings.

-For more information about app configuration, see [App configuration policies for Microsoft Intune](/mem/intune/apps/app-configuration-policies-overview?azure-portal=true) and [Plan for and configure application management in Configuration Manager](/mem/configmgr/apps/plan-design/plan-for-and-configure-application-management?azure-portal=true).
+For more information about app configuration, see [App configuration policies for Microsoft Intune](/mem/intune/apps/app-configuration-policies-overview?azure-portal=true).

 ## Protect apps using Intune

+App protection policies (APP) are rules that ensure an organization's data remains safe or contained in a managed app.
+A policy can be a rule that is enforced when the user attempts to access or move "corporate" data, or a set of actions that are prohibited or monitored when the user is inside the app.
+A managed app is an app that has app protection policies applied to it, and can be managed by Intune.

+Mobile Application Management (MAM) app protection policies allows you to manage and protect your organization's data within an application.
+Many productivity apps, such as the Microsoft Office apps, can be managed by Intune MAM.
+See the official list of Microsoft Intune protected apps available for public use.

 One of the primary ways that Intune provides mobile app security is through policies.
 App protection policies allow you to do the following actions:
 - Use Azure AD identity to isolate organization data from personal data.
 So personal information is isolated from organizational IT awareness.
 Data accessed using organization credentials are given additional security protection.
 - Help secure access on personal devices by restricting actions users can take with organizational data, such as copy-and-paste, save, and view.
 - Create and deploy on devices that are enrolled in Intune, enrolled in another mobile device management (MDM) service, or not enrolled in any MDM service.

 > [!NOTE]
 > App protection policies are designed to apply uniformly across a group of apps, such as applying a policy across all Office mobile apps.

 Organizations can use app protection policies with and without MDM at the same time.
 For example, consider an employee that uses both a tablet issued by the company, and their own personal phone.
 The company tablet is enrolled in MDM and protected by app protection policies while their personal phone is protected by app protection policies only.

+For more information about app protection in Intune, see [App protection policies overview](../apps/app-protection-policy.md).

 ### End-user requirements to use app protection policies